gautamnag279/Projects/README.md

-# Python-Projects
-This repository contains software projects made using the Python language.
+This repository contains software projects.